The Acme Brewery of San Francisco was established in 1907 by

 photograph the early label and pre-pro, porcelain sign.

 To Pat Franco for the 1910 Acme Beer sign, and the 1925 Acme Brew

 To Rod Countryman for the original art work of the black

 waiter with the tray of Acme beer.

 To Karen at the Olympia Archives for the 1907 photo of the

-And to Phil Foto for the 1935 photo of the Vernon Plant
+To Phil Foto for the 1935 photo of the Vernon Plant.